Texas Prevailing Wage Information

 TIMING OF WAGE DETERMINATIONS & INCREASES

 Texas does not publish annual prevailing wage determinations.
-The prevailing wage is determined by using a survey of wages paid for similar work in the locality, or by using the rate determined by the U.S. DOL to be the prevailing wage under the Davis/Bacon Act.
+The prevailing wage is determined by using the rate determined by the U.S. DOL to be the prevailing wage under the Davis/Bacon Act.
+Technically, the wage rates can also be set by survey, but the State of Texas has not conducted a prevailing wage survey for many years.

 OVERTIME